What is ‘failed to push some refs to’ error

 git pull origin [your-branch] git push origin [your-branch]

-fast-forwardhappens when the ref pointer gets moved forward in the commit history.
+failed to push some refs to error, this means the ref pointer was moved forward in the commit history.
 However, if your code diverges before it reaches the latest commit, it can cause the

 non-fast-forward issue and lead to a f

 To solve this issue, you can pull with the

---rebasewill let you move your intended files to commit over to the latest pull code.
-Here is how to pull with
+--rebase will let you move your intended files to commit over to the latest pull code.

 git pull --rebase origin [branch]

-failed to push some refs to’ errorWhen this occurs, someone has pushed to the branch before you.
+failed to push some refs to error, this means someone has pushed to the branch before you.
 Git wants you to pull first before you can push your committed changes.

 pull, you can